What are CCJs and IVAs?

-There are several things you could do to make your CCJ have less impact on your credit report; this includes:
+There are several things you could do to make your CCJ have less impact on your credit report; these include:

-- Talking to credit agencies such as Experian or Clear Score to see if they can offer suggestions and advice to lessen the impact of your CCJ.
+- Talk to credit agencies such as Experian or Clear Score to see if they can offer suggestions and advice to lessen the impact of your CCJ.

 - Disputing your CCJ if you can prove in a court of law that you shouldn’t be issued with one